Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 1. The concept of accounting accounts.

-2. The structure of accounts, the order of entries on the accounts.
+2. Structure of accounts, order of entries on accounts.

 4. Double entry, its essence and control value.